-Someone else swallowed the HUGE depreciation on the LR4 already.
-These vehicles were $50,000+ new, so now is the time to snag a bargain on this capable luxury SUV.
-The V8 HSE model is what you want, as it provides more power and nearly the same MPG as the V6 with more luxury features than the SE.
+Someone else swallowed the huge depreciation on the LR4 already.
+These vehicles started at $50,000 new, so now’s the time to snag a bargain on this capable luxury SUV.
+The V8 HSE model is what you want, as it provides more power and nearly the same mileage per gallon as the V6 with more luxury features than the SE.

-The Good: The interior is cavernous and the seats fold completely flat, making for a great place to sleep and/or store your gear.
-The terrain response system makes this vehicle extremely capable off-road, even if you have little driving experience beyond the pavement.
+The good: The interior is cavernous, and the seats fold completely flat, making great sleeping or storage space.
+The terrain-response system makes this vehicle extremely capable off road, even if you have little driving experience beyond the pavement.

-The Bad: Spotty reliability and expensive to repair.
-Oh, and you also have to feed this beast premium gasoline and can expect to only get around 14 MPG—if you’re lucky.
+The bad: It has spotty reliability and is expensive to repair.
+Oh, and you also have to feed this beast premium gasoline and can expect to only get around 14 mpg — if you’re lucky.

 Why LR4?
 Come on, you get to drive a Land Rover!
-You also get a comfortable, refined ride anywhere you might want to venture, and an interior that can carry all your friends and your gear.
+You also get a comfortable, refined ride anywhere you might want to venture and an interior that can carry all your friends and gear.

 Jeep Wrangler Unlimited 4×4 (2007-2011)